smurphos/cinnamox-gtk-theme/README.md

 ##### Arch Linux

+Enter this command in a termimal to install the dependencies under Arch
 ```
 sudo pacman -S --needed bash grep sed bc glib2 gdk-pixbuf2 sassc gtk-engine-murrine gtk-engines librsvg
 ```

 ##### Ubuntu / Linux Mint

+Enter this command in a termimal to install the dependencies in an Ubuntu or Ubuntu based distribution.
 ```
 sudo apt install libgdk-pixbuf2.0-dev libxml2-utils gtk2-engines-murrine librsvg2-bin
 ```

 `sassc>=3.4` is available in the Ubuntu repos for version 17.10 'artful' and later.
-Ubuntu 17.10 + and Linux Mint 19 + users can install it using
+Ubuntu 17.10 + and Linux Mint 19 + users can install by entering this command into a terminal.
 ```
 sudo apt install sassc
 ```

-Ubuntu 16.04 and Mint 18.x users can download and install the `libsass0` and `sassc` deb packages appropriate for your architecture from Ubuntu.
+Ubuntu 16.04 and Mint 18.x users can download the `libsass0` and `sassc` deb packages appropriate for your architecture from Ubuntu.
 The author has successfully installed the bionic versions available from the links below on a Linux Mint 18 AMD64 machine. `libsass0` must be installed first.

 [bionic libsass0](https://packages.ubuntu.com/bionic/libsass0)